-At JXC, scholars wear uniforms to eliminate distractions, to level the playing field, and to remind ourselves that we are doing important work.
+At JXC, students wear uniforms to eliminate distractions, to level the playing field, and to remind ourselves that we are doing important work.

-The spirit of the uniform policy is that scholars will dress and groom themselves in a manner that is traditional, not obstructive, and not distracting.
+The spirit of the uniform policy is that students will dress and groom themselves in a manner that is traditional, not obstructive, and not distracting.

-Scholars will dress according to the mandatory and optional items listed on the board-approved uniform and dress code
+All uniform items, with the exception of khaki shorts, pants and skirts, must be purchased from the Poindexter's Uniform Company.
+Students will dress according to the mandatory and optional items listed on the board-approved uniform and dress code.